 After decades of saving, it's time to start spending once you enter retirement.
 But how much can you safely withdraw each year without needing to worry about running out of money?
 The answer is critical, as retirement can last 25 years or more these days, so you need a strategy that's built for the long haul.

-A target withdrawal rate
+A sustainable withdrawal rate

 Let's look at a hypothetical example.
-John Lee retires at age 65 with $500,000 in retirement accounts.
-He decides to withdraw 4% or $20,000, each year for expenses.
-That amount is his baseline for the years ahead.
-Each year, he increases that amount by inflation—regardless of what happens to the market and the value of his investments.
+John retires at age 67 with $500,000 in retirement accounts.
+He decides to withdraw 4%, or $20,000, each year for expenses.
+Since John plans on withdrawing an equivalent inflation-adjusted amount from savings throughout his retirement, this $20,000 serves as his baseline for the years ahead.
+Each year, he increases that amount by the rate of inflation—regardless of what happens to the market and the value of his investments.

 A look back at history

 Of course, your actual sustainable withdrawal rate will vary based on many things, including some you can't control—like how long you live, inflation, and the long-term risk and return of the markets—and others over which you may have some control—like your retirement age and the investments you choose.

 History suggests that the prevailing market environment at the time of your retirement may be particularly important, as a weak market early in retirement can significantly diminish your nest egg, especially if you don't dial down your withdrawals with the declining markets.
 On the other hand, a strong stock market early in retirement can put the wind at your back—financially speaking—for decades.

 Unfortunately, it’s impossible to know what the stock market will be like when you retire.
 That’s one reason Fidelity suggests using guaranteed income sources for essential expenses in retirement.
 That way your necessities are taken care of, no matter what the market does.